-\DRA 325 3 (0-6L-0) Creativity in Theatre for Young Audiences
+DRA 325 3 (0-6L-0) Creativity in Theatre for Young Audiences

-Theory and practice of the creative process of drama in theatre for young audiences.
+An exploration of the theory and practice of the creative process of drama in theatre for young audiences.
 Students explore the creative potential of the actor (movement, imagination, speech) as expressed through the interdisciplinary nature of performing for or performing with young audiences.
 Ensemble acting required.
 Note: Credit may be obtained for only one of DRA 325 or 425.
 Prerequisite: DRA 149.

-\DRA 350 3 (2-0-4) An Introduction to Film-Making and Appreciation
+3 (2-0-4) An Introduction to Film-Making and Appreciation